Mariners salvage last game of trip by shutting out Yankees

 NEW YORK — The Mariners stopped their slide.

-Now can they make up for what was lost when they return to the field Tuesday at T-Mobile Park?
+Now can they make up for what was lost on this forgettable road trip when they return to the field Tuesday at T-Mobile Park?

-Seattle avoided being swept in all four games at Yankee Stadium, mustering just enough offense and getting brilliant relief pitching and error-free – the key to their season’s success – to pick up a 2-0 win Sunday over the Yankees.
+Seattle avoided being swept in all four games at Yankee Stadium, mustering just enough offense and getting brilliant relief pitching and error-free defense – the key to their season’s success – to pick up a much-needed 2-0 win Sunday over the Yankees.

+Starter Yusei Kikuchi and relievers Casey Sadler, Paul Sewald and Drew Steckenrider combined to shut out the Yankees at home for just the second time this season.

+“A heck of a gut-check win for our ballclub today,” manager Scott Servais said.
+“It’s nice to finish the road trip with a win.
+When you look at this trip overall, we maybe didn’t win as many as we should have or could have.”

-The win ended a four-game losing streak and a road trip where the Mariners went 4-6.
+The win ended a four-game losing streak and a road trip where the Mariners (59-54) went 4-6, losing five games by one run.
+They are three games behind the Yankees in the chase for the second wild card with

+“Quite frankly, we could have won every game on this trip is the way I look at it,” Servais said.
+“Did we get a lot of breaks?
+Did we execute the way we needed to execute at the end of the game to make it happen?
+No, we didn’t.
+That’s part of baseball.
+This team: these guys fight.
+They love to compete.
+We need a day off to kind of regroup and then we’ll get after it at home.
+We’re playing good baseball.
+And that concerns me just as much as the wins and losses.
+We certainly want to win them all.
+Realistically, it’s not going to happen.”

+Seattle’s offense was less than stellar, scoring a total of 42 runs in 10 games — aided greatly by an 8-3 win vs. the Rangers.
+The Mariners scored three runs or fewer in seven of the 10 games and only 11 runs in four games at Yankee Stadium.

+They also struck out 92 times in 10 games with 36 walks, including 43 strikeouts against the Yankees’ collection of fireballers.

+“The strikeout has crept back into our game and it’s a credit to the Yankees bullpen, which is maybe as talented as any bullpen that we’ve seen,” Servais said.
+“And there’s some names that I really didn’t know much about until we saw how deep it is.
+It’s something that hurt us early in the season.
+We’re starting to see it come back of late.
+A lot of it has to do with the quality of the arms we saw from their bullpen, but it’s something that we need to tighten up.”

-Seattle finally snapped a streak of 14 consecutive innings without scoring a run in the eighth inning.
+After failing to score from the third inning on in Saturday’s loss and mustering nothing through the first seven innings vs. the Yankees on Sunday, Seattle finally snapped a streak of 14 consecutive innings without scoring a run in the eighth inning.

 The Yankees called on one-time Mariner Lucas Luetge to start the inning.
 It looked like he would pick up a quick out when Abraham Toro hit a routine ground ball to third base.
 However Rougned Odor misplayed it for an error.
 Mitch Haniger followed with a walk to put the go-ahead run in scoring position.